stephenhouser/k40-whisperer/README.md

 ### Buttons are Blank

-macOS Majove has a strange Tkinter problem where button text is blank until you resize the application window with Python 3.7.2.
+macOS Mojave has a strange Tkinter problem where button text is blank until you resize the application window with Python 3.7.2.
 I don't see the same problem with Python 2.7.15.
-A simple code fix from StackOverflow [button text of tkinter not works in mojave][https://stackoverflow.com/questions/52529403/button-text-of-tkinter-not-works-in-mojave] is as follows.
+A simple code fix from StackOverflow [button text of tkinter not works in mojave](https://stackoverflow.com/questions/52529403/button-text-of-tkinter-not-works-in-mojave) is as follows.
 This was tested on macOS 10.14.2 with Python 2.7.14 and Python 3.7.2.

 ```